arya458/Dead-Code-Detector-Gradle-Plugin/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this project, please send an email to [YOUR_EMAIL] or open a **private vulnerability report** on GitHub.
+If you discover a security vulnerability within this project, please send an email to **aria.danesh.work@gmail.com** or open a **private vulnerability report** on GitHub.

 **Please do NOT** disclose the vulnerability publicly until it has been addressed.